krschroeder/baseframe_js/readme.md

 ```

 ### libraryExtend
-Pass in an `array` for the first argument, and `notify` is optional defaulted to true. `notify` console log's when parameters get updated on an instance.
+Pass in an `array` for the first argument, and `notify` is optional defaulted to false. `notify` console log's when parameters get updated on an instance.

 ```javascript
 libraryExtend(Array [,notify])